seyuboglu/milieu/README.md

 *Sabri Eyuboglu, Marinka Zitnik and Jure Leskovec*

-This repository includes our implementation *Milieu*, a disease protein discovery algorithm that uncovers novel disease-protein associations *in silico* by leveraging the mutal interators between proteins already known to be associated with the disease.
+This repository includes our PyTorch implementation of *Milieu*, a disease protein discovery algorithm that uncovers novel disease-protein associations *in silico* by leveraging the mutal interators between proteins already known to be associated with the disease.
 For a detailed description of the algorithm, please see our [paper](TODO).

 We also include software for replicating the experiments referenced in the paper.
 Each experiment has a designated class in the `milieu/experiment' module.
 We also provide implementations of several baseline network-based disease protein prediction methods, including DIAMOnD, Random Walks and Graph Neural Networks.